chharvey/counterpoint/docs/spec/notation.md

 ### Reference Errors (21xx)
-When the compiler fails to dereference an identifier, a reference error is raised.
+A reference error is raised when the compiler fails to dereference an identifier.

 2100.
 A general reference error not covered by one of the following cases.
 2101.
 The validator encountered a variable that was never declared.